entrecode/ec.components/src/packages/styles/README.md

 ```
 @import "../node_modules/xlcss/sass/xlcss";
-@import "../node_modules/@ec.components/styles/default";
+@import "../node_modules/@ec.components/styles/full";
 ```

-The default style contains a generic config for colors and fonts.
+The full style contains a generic config for colors and fonts.

 ## Import Method 2
 If you want to use your own color map and configuration, import the following: